What is the Microblading Process? Pros and Cons Worth Knowing

 Pros and Cons

-When it comes to the pros and cons, I don’t think you need to stretch the imagination too far to see the most obvious ones!
+When it comes to the pros and cons of microblading, I don’t think you need to stretch the imagination to see the most obvious ones!

-The most obvious pro is that you get beautiful, long-lasting, realistic-looking brows that won’t need touching for a couple of years and that no eyebrow filler can quite replicate.
+The most obvious pro is that you get beautiful, long-lasting, realistic-looking brows that don’t need touching for a while and that no eyebrow filler can quite replicate.

 And as for the cons, well, the obvious one is that it’s painful!
 Another con is that microblading is pretty pricey.
-While you can find good deals every so often, remember the most important thing is to find a good technician or that good deal will be wasted.
+While you can find good deals, remember the most important thing is to find a good technician or that good deal will be wasted.

 Final Thoughts

 I hope you’ve learned what the microblading process is all about, and I hope I’ve answered some of your questions.
-Microblading is truly awesome and the results are super realistic!
-The healed brows look natural and beautiful.
+Microblading is a realistic way to get long-lasting eyebrows that are natural-looking and beautiful.

-I really believe the brows frame the face, and if doing your makeup every day is a challenge for you, microblading is the solution you need!
+The brows frame the face, and if doing your makeup every day is a challenge for you, microblading may be the solution you need.
+Don’t forget, you’ll still need to top up your eyebrows with tweezers or threading.

 Hollie xx